albar965/littlenavmap-manual/src/en/MENUS.rst

 |Select Departure Runway| Select Departure Runway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Same as :ref:`set-departure-runway-map`.
+Same as :ref:`set-departure-runway-map` in the map context menu.
 Only active if the current flight plan has a departure airport.
 See more about this in chapter :doc:`CUSTOMPROCEDURE`.

 .. _select-destination-runway: